‘Accountability is needed:’ Student loan borrowers call for end to federal MOHELA contract

 Gokey said he was on hold for more than nine hours trying to get answers from MOHELA about his sister’s student loans.

+Read: 1st tropical wave forms -- 9 days before the start of hurricane season

 “We had faxed time sensitive paperwork.
 We had emailed it to MOHELA.
-We uploaded it to the MOHELA website, and there was no confirmation that they received it and if they didn’t receive it by the deadline, she’d be stuck with debt for decades into the future,” Gokey said.
+We uploaded it to the MOHELA website and there was no confirmation that they received it and if they didn’t receive it by the deadline, she’d be stuck with debt for decades into the future,” said Gokey.
 “I called and I waited on hold, and I waited until the MOHELA call center closed.”

 Critics said the long delays and other errors have meant many borrowers have been wrongfully denied student debt relief or have been given incorrect repayment amounts.

-“Four in ten MOHELA customers experienced a servicing failure during the student loan system’s return to repayment,” Rep. Ayanna Pressley (D-MA) said.
+“Four in ten MOHELA customers experienced a servicing failure during the student loan system’s return to repayment,” said Rep. Ayanna Pressley (D-MA).
 “MOHELA failed to meet its most basic obligations.
 Shameful.”

-“This is an absolute disgrace,” Sen. Ed Markey (D-MA) said.
+“This is an absolute disgrace,” said Sen. Ed Markey (D-MA).
 “Millions of borrowers have faced servicing errors by MOHELA and others since borrowers resumed loan payments in October of 2023.”

 MOHELA is being sued by borrowers who accuse the company of repeated failures.